braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/architecture_overview.md

 ![Braze has different layers.
 In total, it consists of the SDK, the API, the dashboard, and partner integrations.
 These each contribute parts of a data ingestion layer, a classification layer, an orchestration layer, a personalization layer, and an action layer.
 The action layer has various channels, including push, in-app messages, Connected Catalog, webhook, SMS, and email.][1]{: style="display:block;margin:auto;" }

 * [Data ingestion](#ingestion): Braze pulls in data from a variety of sources.
-* [Classification](#classification): You get insights into this data through real-time reports and analytics.
+* [Classification](#classification): Your marketing team dynamically segments your user base using these metrics.
-* [Orchestration](#orchestration): Your marketing team dynamically segments your user base using these metrics.
+* [Orchestration](#orchestration): Braze intelligently coordinates messages to different audience segments at the ideal time.
 * [Action](#action): Your marketing team acts on the data, creating content through a variety of messaging channels such as SMS and email.
 * [Personalization](#personalization): The data is transformed in real time with personalized information about your audience.
 * [Export](#exporting-data): Then, Braze tracks your users' engagement with this messaging and feeds it back into the platform, creating a loop.
+You get insights into this data through real-time reports and analytics.

 This all works together to create successful interactions between your user base and your brand so that you can achieve your goals.
 Braze does all this in the context of something we call our vertically integrated stack.
 Let's dig into each layer, one at a time.